Hope, life and who we were meant to be.

 You only get one life.

-Why would you want to waste yours living out somebody else’s?
+Why would you want to waste your life living out somebody else’s?